The Handover Period: How We Carefully Take Over Your Email

 Phase 1: The Cleanup

-Objective: Begin with a clean slate by organizing your inbox; learn about any existing systems you regularly implement.
+Objectives: Begin with a clean slate by organizing your inbox; learn about any existing systems you regularly implement; gather context about each email.

 - First, we determine on a call with you and your newly assigned personal inbox manager whether your goals are more freedom-based, revenue-based, or both.

-- Your inbox manager will go through your current sales funnel(s) as if they are a prospective customer/client of you/your business to gain an aerial view of your processes.
-This includes studying any email sequences, content presentations, and sales pages you have available to learn about your products, services and sales process.
+- Your Inbox Manager will study your website and sales pages as if they are a prospective customer/client of you/your business to gain an aerial view of your processes.
+The more context we have about your products, services, sales process and other team members, the faster our progress will be.

-- We assess your current email folders system, working to improve efficiency, create active/inactive folders, suggest methods to refine the system and create new, relevant folders, as needed.
+- We assess your current email folders, working to improve efficiency, create active/inactive folders, suggest methods to refine the system and create new, relevant folders as needed.

 - We review your email filters, analyzing for efficiency and set up new filters to automate the processing of email, including unsubscribing from unnecessary messages.

-- Your inbox manager will process all email currently in your inbox to bring you down to ‘Inbox Zero’, whether you have 10 or 10,000 emails.
-This includes reviewing each email one-by-one, placing them into categories as needed and making sure you don’t miss any mission-critical emails.
+- Your Inbox Manager will process all email currently in your inbox to bring you down to ‘Inbox Zero’, whether you have 10 or 10,000 emails.
+This includes reviewing each email in the past 30 days, placing them into categories as needed and making sure you don’t miss any mission-critical emails.

 - We learn about your current calendar scheduling system and, if required, take over the communication process for all your calendar bookings (team calls, sales calls, customer calls, interviews, etc) so you don’t have to deal with the back-and-forth of confirming meetings.